-Rewrites are not an option in this class.
-If you have any questions regarding the assignment, please do not hesitate to meet with this instructor.
-As the assignments are given on the first day of class (or at least two weeks before the assignment is due for pedagogical reasons) and because sufficient time is given, it is expected that quality work is submitted.
+If a paper is returned you student will be given a 0 and 72 hours to return the work for submission and assessment and an adjusted score.
+If you have any questions regarding the assignment, please do not hesitate to reach out to your instructor.
+As the assignments are given on the first day of class or at least two weeks before the assignment is due, which is considered sufficient time in to complete the assignment and to ensure that it meets minimum criteria and quality expected.